 Tuesday and Thursday are training nights with senior Track and Field groups suitable for all abilities from beginners to fast runners as well as the Road Running groups listed below and Junior training.
 New athletes or athletes returning to the sport after time away, are most welcome to come along to train and eventually compete in Track and Field meetings.
-Additional circuit training takes place on Monday nights at Crossley Heath School during the winter months.
+Additional circuit training takes place on Monday nights at North Bridge Leisure Centre during the winter months.

 Training with us for the first time ?